China's top central banker cautions against hot property prices

-BEIJING China's central bank governor stepped up rhetoric against rapid rises in home prices and continued credit growth, signaling further action on top of recent fresh curbs across a number of cities to cool their overheated real estate markets.
+BEIJING Oct 8 China's central bank governor stepped up the rhetoric against rapid rises in home prices and continued credit growth, signaling further action on top of recent fresh curbs across a number of cities to cool their overheated real estate markets.

 Zhou Xiaochuan, governor of the People's Bank of China (PBoC), said the Chinese government is "paying close attention" to rising property prices in some cities and will take appropriate measures to promote the real estate market's "healthy development".